kylerbrown/bark/specification.md

 within this framework, while allowing the user to add metadata specific to an application.

+### Roots

+A *root* is a top-level directory containing a `meta` file and entries.
+There are no required attributes in the root `meta` file.
+Root directories must not contain datasets.

 ### Entries

 An *entry* is defined as an abstract grouping of zero or more *datasets* that